frontend-design

 When Generating New UI

-3. Define CSS custom properties for colors, spacing, and theming
+3. Define CSS custom properties for palette, spacing, radii, and motion

 When Restyling Existing Code